captbaritone/jordaneldredge.com/_posts/2016-09-16-why-linting-errors-should-cause-tests-to-fail.md

 manually check the entire file for other usages of that variable.

 This applies to less overt errors as well.
 Did the author use the right number of spaces when they indented?
-If linting is automatic, I have to do less of it manually as a reviewer.
+If linting is automatic, the reviewer has to do less of it manually.

 ### During deploy